Commitments and Contingencies

 Employment and Non-Compete Agreements

-At June 30, 2019, the Company was a party to various employment agreements and non-compete and/or non-solicitation agreements with its employees, including an employment agreement with Greg Roberts, its CEO, which expires on June 30, 2020, and an employment agreement with Thor Gjerdrum, its President, which expired on June 30, 2019.
-(See Note 19.)
+At June 30, 2021, the Company was a party to various employment agreements and non-compete and/or non-solicitation agreements with its employees, including employment agreements with (a) Thor Gjerdrum, our President, which expires on June 30, 2022, (b) Greg Roberts, our Chief Executive Officer and Brian Aquilino, our Chief Operating Officer, which expire on June 30, 2023, and (c) Michael Wittmeyer, Chief Executive Officer of JMB, which expires on June 30, 2024.
 The employment agreements provide for minimum salary levels, incentive compensation and severance benefits, among other items.

 Employee Benefit Plan

-The Company maintains an employee savings plan for United States employees under the Internal Revenue Code section 401(k).
-Employees are eligible to participate in the plan after three complete calendar months of service and all contributions are immediately vested.
+The Company maintains an employee retirement savings plan for United States employees under the Internal Revenue Code section 401(k).
+There is an automatic default contribution for newly eligible employees in which 3% will be deducted pre-tax from the employee’s pay and invested in their default fund unless directed otherwise.
+Employees are eligible to participate in the plan after three complete calendar months of service by the next plan entry date and are 21 years of age.
+All contributions are immediately vested.
 Employees' contributions are discretionary to a maximum of 90% of compensation.
 For all plan members, the Company contributes 30% of the eligible employees' contributions on the first 60% of the participants' compensation to the IRS maximum annual contribution.
-The Company's matching 401(k) contributions totaled $263,000 and $180,000 for the three months ended September 30, 2019 and 2018, respectively.
+The Company's matching 401(k) contributions totaled $382,000 and $276,000 for the years ended June 30, 2021 and 2020, respectively.

-Additionally, in connection with the SilverTowne transaction, AMST entered into an exclusive supplier agreement, dated August 31, 2016, with Asahi, whereby Asahi agreed to supply all of AMST's requirements for refined silver used for producing the silver products as to which A-Mark has the exclusive right to distribute.
-The term of the agreement was initially for three years, with two automatic two-year term renewals (unless terminated prior thereto).
+AMST entered into an exclusive supplier agreement, with an unrelated third-party, whereby this supplier agreed to supply all of AMST's requirements for refined silver used for producing the silver products.
+The term of the agreement is not explicitly defined and contains automatic two-year term renewals (unless terminated prior thereto).
 Pricing under the agreement is subject to adjustments every six months.

-A-Mark has also guaranteed AMST's obligations under its agreement with Asahi to lease 100,000 ounces of refined silver.
-The lease term is for one year with an automatic one year renewal (unless terminated prior thereto), and the lease fees are subject to adjustments every six months.
+A-Mark has also guaranteed AMST's obligations under its agreement with this supplier to lease 100,000 ounces of refined silver.
+The lease term maturity date is not explicitly defined and contains automatic one year renewal (unless terminated prior thereto), and the lease fees are subject to adjustments every six months.

 The entire disclosure for commitments and contingencies.